Quantcast

 • How much of the total spending on control programs has been covered by the charity, as opposed to the government?

 • Does the charity intend to keep subsidies at the same level indefinitely, or does it intend for the government to take over activities?
-If the latter, what is its track record in accomplishing this very difficult task?
-Note that while we consider "sustainability" optional for some programs, it is crucial for deworming, for reasons discussed here.
+If the latter, what is its track record in accomplishing this difficult task?
+Note that while we consider "sustainability" optional for some programs, it may be important for deworming.

 • For advocacy activities: